 General Usage Placement Slump Range, in.
-Walls (over 9 in. thick), caps, columns, piers 3 to 7 Bridge slabs, top slabs of direct traffic culverts, approach slabs, concrete overlays, latex- modified concrete for bridge deck overlays 3 to 6 Inlets, manholes, walls (less than 9 in. thick), bridge railing, culverts, concrete traffic barrier, concrete pavement (formed) 4 to 6 Precast concrete 4 to 9 Underwater concrete placements 6 to 8-1/2 Drilled shafts, slurry displaced and underwater drilled shafts See Item 416, "Drilled Shaft Foundations."
+Walls (over 9 in. thick), caps, columns, piers 3 - 7 Bridge slabs, top slabs of direct traffic culverts, approach slabs, concrete overlays, latex- modified concrete for bridge deck overlays 3 - 6 Inlets, manholes, walls (less than 9 in. thick), bridge railing, culverts, concrete traffic barrier, concrete pavement (formed) 4 - 6 Precast concrete 4 - 9 Underwater concrete placements 6 - 8-1/2 Drilled shafts, slurry displaced and underwater drilled shafts See Item 416, "Drilled Shaft Foundations."
 Curb, gutter, curb and gutter, concrete retards, sidewalk, driveways, seal concrete, anchors, riprap, small roadside sign foundations, concrete pavement repair, concrete repair As approved

-Maximum slump values may be increase above these values shown using chemical admixtures, provided the admixture treated concrete has the same or lower water-to-cementitious ratio and does not exhibit segregation or excessive bleeding.
+Max slump values may be increase above these values shown using chemical admixtures, provided the admixture treated concrete has the same or lower water-to-cementitious ratio and does not exhibit segregation or excessive bleeding.
 Request approval to increase slump limits in advance for proper evaluation by the Engineer.

-For fiber reinforced concrete, perform slump before addition of fibers.
+2. For fiber reinforced concrete, perform slump before addition of fibers.

-Article 421.4.2.6., "Mix Design Options", is voided and replaced with the following.
+Article 421.4.2.6., "Mix Design Options," is voided and replaced with the following.

 Option 1.
-Replace cement with at least the minimum dosage listed in the Fly Ash MPL for the fly ash used in the mixture.
-Do not replace more than 50% of the cement with fly ash.
+Replace cement with at least the minimum dosage listed in the MPL for the coal ash or natural pozzolan used in the mixture.
+Do not replace more than 50% of the cement.
+Conduct Option 8 testing as listed on the MPL.